 Catnip was part of American folk medicine and Native American healing systems, and employed as a gentle tea for children in cases of occasional upset stomach or sleeplessness.
 Catnip was used by the Hoh, Delaware, and Iroquois tribes for children's complaints due to its mild nature.
 The Cherokee used the plant similarly to other indigenous groups and also considered it to be an overall strengthening tonic.
 They chose this herb when a relaxant was needed in cases of irritability or sleeplessness, just like the Europeans.
 In the southwestern United States, catnip or 'nebada' amongst the Spanish speakers, was utilized in traditional folk medicine to allay a range of digestive challenges.
 It was considered particularly useful for soothing the stomach and enhancing digestion in infants.
 Also, it was sold as a brandy infusion with 'hinojo' or fennel as a digestive tonic.
 Catnip is useful for soothing stomach complaints and therefore good in a laxative formula with harsh herbs like senna.
 Some herbalists find it helpful to balance physical manifestations such as occasional indigestion that stem from emotional issues or the "gut level".
 This herb is energetically considered to be slightly warming and thus useful as a diaphoretic to bring on perspiration.

 Uses And Preparations

-Dried leaves, and/or whole flowering top and leaf, as a tea, sachet, or tincture
+Dried aerial portion as a tea, sachet, or tincture.